 11. Justice Quarter

-The Justice Quarter (Cité judiciaire) contains a rather austere square with several buildings of importance including the Superior Court of Justice and the Palais de Justice Luxembourg.
+The Justice Quarter (Cité Judiciaire) contains a rather austere square with several buildings of importance including the Superior Court of Justice and the Palais de Justice Luxembourg.

 12. Citadel Of The Holy Spirit

-The Citadel of the Holy Spirit, known locally as Citadelle du Saint-Esprit, is another fortress which overlooks the Pétrusse valley.
+The Citadel of the Holy Spirit, known locally as Citadelle du Saint-Esprit, is another fortress that overlooks the Pétrusse valley.
 Originating in the 13th Century, the current structure is slightly newer, dating from the 17th century.

 Wander The Cobbled Streets Of Grund

 Down in the valley is Grund, one of the oldest districts in the city.
 This area around the Alzette river retains a village feel.
 In the fog you can get in Luxembourg in winter, it is an almost fairytale-like place to wander during the day.

 13. Grund Elevator